Adrian Autry: High school

 Autry attended St. Nicholas of Tolentine High School in The Bronx, New York.
 Autry was a standout basketball player in high school.
 He was a three-year starter and earned All-City First Team honors three times.
 While in high school, his squad won the New York City and New York state championships in 1988, the same year they were named the number one high school program in the nation.
 Autry was a Parade All-American in 1989 and 1990, named to the first-team All-New York City in 1988, 1989 and 1990, and was a 1990 McDonald's All-American.
 Autry also played in the Dapper Dan Roundball Classic and the 1990 U.S. Olympic Festival.
-Autry was teammates with Malik Sealy and current Monmouth College assistant men's basketball coach and UNC Tar Heels graduate Brian Reese.
+Autry was teammates with Malik Sealy and current Monmouth University assistant men's basketball coach and UNC Tar Heels graduate Brian Reese.

 College

 Autry was recruited by Louisville, Kentucky, St. John's, and Pitt.
 Autry ultimately chose Syracuse University and began in the fall of 1990.
 Autry, a 6-foot-4 four-year starting point guard, played under Jim Boeheim and graduated in 1994 with a degree in speech communications from the College of Visual and Performing Arts.

 In the freshman 1990–91 season, Autry led the team with 164 assists.
 In his first season, the Orange had a record of 26–6 and won the Big East Regular Season Title.
 Autry was named to the Big East Conference All-Rookie Team.
 In Autry's sophomore season, he led the squad in assists (123) and steals (48) while averaging 11ppg.
 The team won the Big East tournament.
 As a junior, Autry's scoring average jumped to 13.7 ppg.
 He once again led the team in assists (161) and steals (58).
 Autry was selected to the third-team All-Big East, and was also named to the Big East All-Tournament Team.
 He was teammates with Billy Owens, Lawrence Moten.

 Autry had a great senior year.
 He was chosen to the first-team All-BIG EAST after averaging 16.7 ppg and 6.1 assists.
 The Orange made it to the Sweet 16 of the NCAA tournament.
 In that game, Autry set an NCAA-school record 31 second-half points in the overtime loss to Missouri.
 Autry ended his college career as one of only three players to lead SU in seasons assists four times, and still ranks fifth in career assists (631), sixth in career steals (217), 17th on the all-time scoring list (1,538) and eighth in career minutes played (4,037).